Quantcast

 Ingredients in Bottled Drinks

-Many of these supposedly health-promoting drinks have come under scrutiny and even attack by public health advocates.
+Many of these supposedly health-promoting drinks have been scrutinized and even attacked by public health advocates.

 Experts have concerns about the long-term health effects of many of today’s “enhanced waters” and “energy” drinks, especially on children, teens, young adults, and people with or at risk for chronic health conditions such as diabetes and obesity.